gabekiriakos/Cosmos/README.md

 # Cosmos
 <b>UPDATE (9/15/2019)</b>: <br>Due to errors being generated in `.xsession-errors`, the module `playerctl.py` for py3status has been removed.
-It has been replaced with MPRIS.  [python-pydbus](https://www.archlinux.org/packages/community/any/python-pydbus/) is a required dependency.
+It has been replaced with MPRIS.
+It runs automatically assuming py3status has been installed and enabled.  [python-pydbus](https://www.archlinux.org/packages/community/any/python-pydbus/) is a required dependency.
 Please refer to the updated`i3status.conf`for details and customizations.

 ---